MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 [!INCLUDE[vs-rebrand-note](../includes/vs-rebrand-note.md)]

-Follow the instructions in this guide to deploy Viva Sales for your Dynamics 365 Sales customers.
+Follow the instructions in this guide to deploy Sales Copilot for your Dynamics 365 Sales customers.
 Here's a quick video overview of the steps involved:

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW10Mca]